 Rabbi Michael Feinberg is executive director of the Greater New York Labor-Religion Coalition.
 He is an ordained Reconstructionist rabbi and identifies as a democratic socialist.
 He has described providing sanctuary for immigrants as an act of “radical hospitality,” in line with the religious principle of welcoming the stranger.

 Martin Hägglund is a professor of comparative literature and humanities at Yale University.
 In his most recent book, This Life: Secular Faith and Spiritual Freedom, he challenges modern commitment to organized religion and capitalism and makes a case for a form of democratic socialism.

-The Rev. Dr. Art Lindsley is vice president of theological initiatives at the Institute for Faith, Work and Economics.
-He researches religious teachings on economic systems, including Bible passages used to justify socialism, and was the co-editor of Counting the Cost: Christian Perspectives on Capitalism and For the Least of These: A Biblical Answer to Poverty.
+The Rev. Art Lindsley is vice president of theological initiatives at the Institute for Faith, Work and Economics.
+He researches religious teachings on economic systems, including Bible passages used to justify socialism, and was co-editor of Counting the Cost: Christian Perspectives on Capitalism and For the Least of These: A Biblical Answer to Poverty.

 Sarah Ngu is the host of the “Religious Socialism” podcast, a project of the Democratic Socialists of America’s Religion and Socialism working group.
 She’s also co-founder of Church Clarity, which aims to reduce confusion tied to churches’ teachings on women and members of the LGBTQ community.